Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Threat Model Attacks

 \subsection{Threat Model}

-\textbf{Adversary objective.} We study evasion attacks against LLM-based vulnerability detectors.
-Given a ground-truth \texttt{VULNERABLE} function $x$ and a detector $f(\cdot)$, the adversary aims to produce a perturbed function $x'$ such that $f(x')=\texttt{BENIGN}$ (a false negative), allowing the vulnerability to bypass automated security gates.
+\textbf{Scenario.} We study a CI/CD evasion scenario: an adversary controls existing vulnerable code that an automated LLM-based scanner flags as \texttt{VULNERABLE} and must pass the scan while keeping the vulnerability intact.
+This setting is relevant because LLM-based vulnerability scanners are embedded in CI/CD pipelines as gating mechanisms \citep{verizon2025dbir,microsoft2025mddr}, pass/fail checkpoints that operate without human review.
+The adversary does not inject a new vulnerability from benign code; they start from code that is already flagged and apply source-level edits that leave the exploit's code structure unchanged.
+Carriers are non-interfering by construction (non-executable or unreachable at runtime), so the underlying vulnerability remains intact at the source level.

+\textbf{Terminology.} A \emph{carrier} $c$ is a syntactic vehicle (identifier substitution, comment, preprocessor, dead-branch) for injecting adversarial string $\sigma$ such that compilation and runtime behavior are unaffected; we evaluate four carrier families yielding five attack variants (macro and \texttt{\#ifdef} form the preprocessor family, each evaluated separately; \S\ref{sec:attack-categories}). $\mathcal{X}_{\text{opt}}$ denotes the fixed support set of $m{=}10$ diverse vulnerable functions used to optimize a universal $\sigma$ (GCG-optimized adversarial token sequence). $\mathcal{T}_c(x,\sigma)$ is the transformation operator that injects $\sigma$ into code $x$ via carrier $c$, producing adversarial variant $x'$.
+We use \emph{syntax-preserving edits} to denote transformations validated at the syntax level (Tree-sitter) and compilation level (gcc); formal runtime-equivalence is not asserted.

-\textbf{Capabilities and semantic-invariance constraint.} The adversary may modify only the \emph{source-code input} while aiming to preserve \textbf{semantic invariance}; the transformed program must remain compilable and retain the underlying vulnerability.
-We restrict edits to four carriers that are intended to be semantics-preserving by construction: (i) scope-consistent \emph{identifier substitution}, (ii) non-executable \emph{comment carriers}, (iii) \emph{preprocessor carriers} (macros/conditional guards) that are inactive under our compilation setting (e.g., unused macro definitions or disabled guards), and (iv) \emph{dead-branch insertion} with a statically false predicate.
-We automatically validate carrier well-formedness (scope-consistent replacement, balanced comment delimiters, well-nested preprocessor directives/macro definitions, and syntactically valid dead-branch templates); we report pass rates and retain all samples without post-hoc filtering, validated by two-tier analysis: differential syntactic analysis (Tree-sitter~\cite{10988968}) on 5,000 functions and compilation-based validation (gcc) on another 1,434 standalone-compilable functions (Appendix~\ref{app:semantics_validation}, Tables~\ref{tab:combined_validation}--\ref{tab:compilation_validity}).
+\textbf{Adversary.} Given a ground-truth \texttt{VULNERABLE} function $x$ and detector $f(\cdot)$, the adversary produces $x' = \mathcal{T}_c(x,\sigma)$ such that $f(x')=\texttt{BENIGN}$.
+Edits are restricted to four carriers that are syntax-preserving by construction and largely compilation-preserving: (i) scope-consistent \emph{identifier substitution}, (ii) non-executable \emph{comment carriers}, (iii) \emph{preprocessor carriers} (macros/\texttt{\#ifdef} guards) inactive under our compilation setting, and (iv) \emph{dead-branch insertion} with a statically false predicate.
+Carrier well-formedness is automatically validated; pass rates are reported in Appendix~\ref{app:semantics_validation}.
+We evaluate this adversary under three realistic access assumptions that span the practical threat landscape.